 Olympic Stadium is worth touring as well.
 Kids 10 and up can join a guided rooftop climb and, as the piece de resistance, zoom across the Flying Fox, a zipline that traverses the length of the stadium.

 At the end of the day, it’s back to the Old Town.
 A Munich trip isn’t complete without dinner at the iconic Hofbrauhaus, which has thrived in the same spot for centuries.
-Yes, it’s a tourist magnet (the first thing you see upon entering is a gift shop), but locals love it just as much.
+Yes, it’s a tourist magnet (the first thing you see upon entering is a gift shop), but locals love it too.
 Claim a spot at one of the communal tables, hoist a beer stein in tribute to the live oompah band, and feast on giant plates of roast suckling pig and spaetzle.
 Just be sure not to sit at a table marked stammtisch — those are strictly for regulars, many of whom sport traditional Bavarian dress and whose personal steins reside in special lockers.

 The Old Town is by far the most convenient home base as well as the most atmospheric.
 Louis Hotel has an enviable position at the edge of the Viktualienmarkt, plus spare and stylish rooms that work well for families.
 Its sister property, Cortiina Hotel, is just around the corner and offers modern, apartment-style accommodations with kitchenettes.

-Browse family-friendly hotels and things to do in Germany on Ciao Bambino
+Browse family-friendly hotels and things to do in Germany

 Photos by Lisa Frederick except where noted.